Xinnomel/maverick-16x/README.md

 made by Lemonnix and music_cat3!!

-you can download the pack via Code -> Download Zip - this will give you a zip that you *have* to extract.
+you can download the pack via Code -> Download Zip - this will give you a zip that you *have* to extract - the resulting folder will be the one that you can use in Minecraft.
 I cannot stress this enough.